ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 - When a region is found that you like, hire a recruiter
 - When working in different time zones, align people in a time "band"; shift to teams based on time zones

-## My Key Takeaways
+## My key takeaways
 - There are many options for scaling and leadership must determine the best approach that works based on project/company needs, budget, and team expertise
 - Communication is key, over-communicate
   - when working with remote teams have video conferences, align in timezones
-- If it isn't documented, it doesn't exist (_how true is this!_)
+- Document everything.
+If it isn't documented, it doesn't exist (_how true is this!_)
 - Building and maintaining culture is paramount
-  - Have remote-teams visit NYC, have NYC teams meet their remote coworkers
+  - Have remote teams visit NYC, have NYC teams meet their remote coworkers
   - Focus on the why
 - Understand the local labor laws
 - Do your diligence and research, ensure the partner you are working with is ethical